 The lecture addresses topics at the interface between robotics and artificial intelligence, which are illustrated and explained based on examples from current research in the area of humanoid robotics.
 The lecture introduces fundamental algorithms in robotics and machine learning as well as methods for describing dynamical systems and representing robot motions and actions.
 This includes an introduction to artificial neural networks, the description of dynamical systems in state space as well as the learning of movement primitives.
 The topics and content are illustrated by practical examples from humanoid robotics.

 Der Besuch des Basispraktikums Mobile Roboter wird empfohlen.

-5.58 Module: Methodical Foundations of OR [M-WIWI-101936]
+5.59 Module: Methodical Foundations of OR [M-WIWI-101936]

-Responsible: Prof. Dr. Oliver Stein Organisation: KIT Department of Economics and Management Part of: Economics and Management (Operations Research)
+Part of: Economics and Management (Operations Research)